DeveloppeurPascal/Delphi-Learning-Resources/README.md

 ## Translations

-The ordinal standard texts where translated from FR or EN to CN, DE, DK, HU, JP, PL, RU, SE, SP and TR with [Deepl](https://deepl.com) translation service.
+The original standard texts where translated from FR or EN to CN, DE, DK, HU, JP, PL, RU, SE, SP and TR with [Deepl](https://deepl.com) translation service.

 ## You are happy ?
 Tell it !

 If you like this project and if you use it, tell it.

-And if you can please thinks about sponsoring my activities on the web (see links on GitHub) and perhaps subscribing to my [Zone-Abo member ship program](https://zone-abo.fr).
+And if you can please thinks about sponsoring my activities on the web (see links on GitHub) and perhaps subscribing to my [Zone-Abo membership program](https://zone-abo.fr).

 ## You are not happy ?
 Tell it too !